 Fridges, TVs and other appliances have been getting much more energy efficient in recent decades.
-This is radically cutting home and office energy bills and lowering the energy intensity of our economies, even as they grow.
+This is radically cutting home and office energy bills and lowering the energy intensity of our economies.
 Across the world, that means less strain on national power grids and a lowering of the threat of climate change.
 In Europe, the revolution is largely thanks to two smart EU policies getting products to do the same job with less energy and other resources.
 With heaters alone responsible for the same amount of greenhouse gas emissions as the whole of the transport sector, there are mammoth savings to be had.
 This page summarises the policies, their vast potential and persistent problems.

 A tag-team of European directives is transforming a score of domestic, commercial and industrial product groups sold in the European Union.
 The Ecodesign Directive gradually removes from the market the least efficient products by setting standards that demand a certain level of performance.
 Meanwhile, the Energy Labelling Directive pulls consumers towards the best products by giving them an impartial A to G ranking.
 Consumers make better buying choices and manufacturers are rewarded for innovation.

 Where ambitious, these policies work.
 But powerful industrial lobbies have weakened standards and slowed the process.
 Poor enforcement is an issue too, with free-rider firms denying Europeans savings worth an estimated €10 billion a year.
 There are loopholes and weird standards to contend with, and the label has aged badly, with fewer and fewer consumers buying efficient models.

 Mad meddling from Brussels or plain common sense?